Henry Purcell (1659-1695)

 Songbirds, bells in music and society, pasticcio or the imitation of everyday sounds, all of these favourite themes find their expression in various forms — in concerts and shows for all audiences, but also in musical promenades and in-school activities.

 2018 was the year of the creation of a tale, Les Bottes de Sept Lieues ou les exploits du Petit Poucet devenu courrier, first as a CD-book, then as a play.
 Then followed another children’s show, Papa Bach! devoted to the composer.
-A second CD-book, Le Violon et l’Oiseau, is due to appear in 2019.
+A second CD-book, Le Violon et l’Oiseau, will be published in october 2019.

 Alice studies the piano and the violin, as well as modern literature and drama, an eclectic mix.
 If she finally opts for Baroque violin, she combines all her former interests in the creations of the Ensemble Artifices, which she forms in 2012, after completing her studies at the Lyon CNSMD.